CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 ### Start and stop dependent services

-Instead of using a `docker-compose up sftp redox azurite ftps vault` to bring up dependent services, you can use a script.
+Instead of using a `docker-compose up sftp azurite ftps vault` to bring up dependent services, you can use a script.
 ```bash
 ./devenv-infrastructure.sh up
 ```